cst1201-d644-sp2016/Syllabus/README.md

 - Test make-ups will be given if only if:
     - the request is made sufficiently in advance of the test, and
     - the make-up is scheduled prior to the next class.
+- No make-ups will be given for quizzes.

 ## Academic Violations